donschia/XrmToolBox.CloneUserSetup/Readme.md

 # XrmToolBox.CloneUserSetup

 CloneUserSetup will clone Business Unit, Security Roles, and Team memberships from a source user to a destination user.
+Note the Destination User's Security Business Unit, Security Roles, and Team Memberships will be cleared and replaced with those from the Source User.

-To use, it couldn't be simpler
+To use, it couldn't be simpler:
-1. Pick a source user and a destination user and click the `COPY Business Unit, Security Roles, and Teams` button.
+1. Pick a Source User and a Destination User and click the `COPY Business Unit, Security Roles, and Teams` button.
 ![Alt text](docs/img/CloneUserSetup1.png)
 - Click Yes to Confirm.
 ![Alt text](docs/img/CloneUserSetup2.png)

 2. The system will set the Business Unit on the Destination to match the Source User,  clone the Security Roles, and finally copy all Team memberships.

 ![Alt text](docs/img/CloneUserSetup3.png)

 3. Finished!
 Clicking OK will refresh the Destination User.

 ![Alt text](docs/img/CloneUserSetup4.png)
 - Source User has been cloned to the Destination User.
 ![Alt text](docs/img/CloneUserSetup5.png)